The Georgia Sea Island Singers

 For slaves, singing became a way of life.
 Songs floated over the rice fields, on the coastal waters as boatmen navigated and rowed from one plantation to another, and in the church meetings where the slaves convened.
 Out of this oppression rose a body of songs, which melded various songs into the genres of spirituals and gospel music, with a borrowing from the hymns and folk songs of the owners.

 It was in the search of these old songs that the first singing group on St. Simons Island was initiated.
 Lydia Parrish, a part-time resident of St. Simons, began the collection of the songs after hearing her housekeeper Julia Armstrong sing.
 In pursuit of these songs, Parrish would visit the former plantations always asking for someone to sing the old songs.
 From those she contacted and the songs collected, she organized the Spiritual Singers Society of Coastal Georgia in the 1920s.
 Her book, Slave Songs of the Georgia Sea Islands, remains the official tome of the genre.
-Today, the Georgia Sea Island Singers and others continue to preserve their heritage by singing and performing these old songs.
+For many years, the Georgia Sea Island Singers preserved their heritage by singing and performing these old songs.

-The Georgia Sea Island Singers have carried their songs, games and storytelling to virtually every state in the country and have performed before Presidents and other world leaders.
-Through their music, these gifted performers describe the world of their own slave ancestors, occupying that rare and powerful point where music still carries profound meaning for the singer and listener.
+The Georgia Sea Island Singers carried their songs, games and storytelling to virtually every state in the country and performed before Presidents and other world leaders.
+Through their music, these gifted performers described the world of their own slave ancestors, occupying that rare and powerful point where music carried profound meaning for the singer and listener.